vizartid/Vizart-Design-Portofolio/replit.md

 - ✓ Added step number indicators with enhanced glow effects in Process section
 - ✓ Updated all card sections (Process, Winning Edge, Testimonials) to use consistent 2-card per row layout
 - ✓ All sections now use Flexbox with responsive design (1 card on mobile, 2 cards on larger screens)
+- ✓ Removed background boxes from Winning Edge section icons for cleaner appearance
+- ✓ Implemented color-matched glow effects - each icon glows with its own color
 - ✓ All icons now have smooth transition effects and enhanced hover states

 **Previous - July 26, 2025**: Fixed Visual Editor Persistence and Enhanced Auto-Save